hirosystems/stacks.js/PULL_REQUEST_TEMPLATE.md

 - [ ] Other

-## Does this change introduce a breaking change?
+## Does this introduce a breaking change?
 ## Are documentation updates required?
 ## Testing information